-Doing a quick look over at Google Shopping I see the mug is priced anywhere from $10-$20 depending on pricing and the lowest price I see is for the red version of this mug over on Amazon.com for just under $9.
-(Prices change all the time, please check for yourself to see current pricing for accuracy).
+Doing a quick look over at Google Shopping I see the mug is priced anywhere from $10-$20 depending on pricing and the lowest price I see is for the red version of this mug over on Amazon.com.
+(Prices change all the time though so please check for yourself to see current pricing for accuracy).

 My local Fred Meyer was selling it for about $9 but I caught it on sale for $7 and would buy it for that any time no questions asked.
 For the price of “just less than $10” this insulated coffee mug is a steal and worth every penny in my opinion.

 Even still it’s not for everyone. if you want something in a different style, color, material, or even something with expanded features then make sure to take a look at my page dedicated to insulated coffee mugs for more options and to compare.

 Alternatively you can take a look at the most common alternatives to the Umbria as selected by Amazon’s pool of customers.
 The Thermos 16 Ounce Stainless Steel Desk Mug and the ThermoServ 20oz Foam Insulated Wide Body Mug.
 These are the two thermal desk mugs that are most commonly purchased by people who are shopping for the Umbria.